Hirono, Iwate: History

 The area of present-day Hirono was part of ancient Mutsu Province, and was dominated by the Nambu clan from the Muromachi period.
 During the Edo period, the area was part of Hachinohe Domain under the Tokugawa shogunate.
 In the early Meiji period, the villages of Taneichi, Nakano and Ōno within Kita-Kunohe District were created on April 1, 1889 with the establishment of the modern municipalities system.
 Kita-Kunohe District and Minami-Kunohe Districts merged to form Kunohe District on April 1, 1897.
 Taneichi was raised to town status on April 1, 1951, annexing the village of Nakano on February 11, 1955.
 Taneichi merged with Ōno on January 1, 2006 and was renamed Hirono.
 The new name, combining characters for "ocean" (洋) and "fields" (野), reflected the combination of coastal Taneichi with inland Ōno.
 The 2011 Tōhoku earthquake and tsunami severely damaged local fishing ports and destroyed some houses in coastal areas, but the center of the town was protected by a 12 m embankment, and the town suffered no casualties in the disaster.

+Government

+Hirono has a mayor-council form of government with a directly elected mayor and a unicameral town council of 16 members.
+Hirono, collectively with the city of Kuji and town of Noda, contributes two members to the Iwate Prefectural Assembly.
+In terms of national politics, the town is part of the Iwate 2nd district of the lower house of the Diet of Japan.